 Vaccines protect your child from serious — and even deadly — diseases.
 For example:

-- Meningococcal disease can cause the loss of an arm or leg — and can even be deadly
+- Meningococcal disease can cause brain damage, hearing and vision problems, and the loss of an arm or leg — and it can even be deadly

 - Tetanus can cause muscle spasms, breathing problems, paralysis (loss of muscle function), and death

 - HPV can cause several types of cancers later in life

 Some serious diseases can spread easily from person to person, like the flu and whooping cough.

 As kids get older, some of their childhood vaccines begin to wear off.
 That's why it's important to get the Tdap booster.
 Also, pre-teens and teens are at increased risk for some diseases as they get older, like meningococcal disease and HPV infections.

 It’s important for every child to get vaccines.